 If your experienced colleagues have been unable to assist you with a tricky RTA/VCAT situation, you can email Jason with a brief explanation of the matter and the name of your organisation, or call the helpline on 0422 798 447.

-Jason provides assistance based on experience in tenancy management and VCAT procedures rather than legal advice.
+Jason provides assistance based on his experience in tenancy management and VCAT procedures.
 If he believes you need legal advice, he will advise you to access the limited legal advice available for CHIA Vic members through the firm Russell Kennedy.

 CHIA Vic training in VCAT and RTA matters

-If your organisation has any dealings relating to the RTA, VCAT or the Human Rights Charter, please ensure staff are well prepared and trained at the relevant CHIA VIC course which are run regularly as introductions for new workers and as a refresher for experienced tenancy workers.
+If your organisation has any dealings relating to the RTA, VCAT or the Human Rights Charter, please ensure staff are well prepared and trained at the relevant CHIA VIC courses run regularly as introductions for new workers and as a refresher for experienced tenancy workers.

 View and register for our training courses.